stephaneVercouillieBMID/slate/source/index.html.md

 #### Authorization Request specifications
 Authorization Requests in the context of App to App and Web mobile to App flow must be addressed to `https://mobileapp.sixdots.be/mobile/authorize`, and they are subject to more strict specifications as Authorization Requests in  the  Web Desktop flow.

 For a basic request, specify the following parameters.
-The changes compared to the Web Desktop flow :
+The changes compared to the Web Desktop flow are :
 Parameter | Required | Comment
 --------- | ------- | -----
 **client_id** | Required | MUST be the Partner Code you obtained from BMID during on-boarding process and this value will be unique to each partner per environment.
 This information is in the on-boarding file provided by BMID.